 Benefits of HSA vs. HRA

-If either of these options are available to you, it's important to understand how an HSA vs. HRA compares.
+If either of these options is available to you, it's important to understand how an HSA compares with an HRA.

 An HSA can be used to pay for a broad range of medical expenses, including:

 - Doctor visits

 - Specialty services